bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 this code.
 It is a simple script that creates and updates objects.
 The flexibility of the ``bokeh`` command line tool means that we can defer output options until the end.
-We could, e.g., run ``bokeh json myapp.py`` to get a JSON serialized version of the the application.
+We could, e.g., run ``bokeh json myapp.py`` to get a JSON serialized version of the application.
 But in this case, we would like to run the app on a Bokeh server, so we execute:

 .. code-block:: sh